Calculus: Limits and infinitesimals

 The infinitesimal approach fell out of favor in the 19th century because it was difficult to make the notion of an infinitesimal precise.
 In the late 19th century, infinitesimals were replaced within academia by the epsilon, delta approach to limits.
 Limits describe the behavior of a function at a certain input in terms of its values at nearby inputs.
-They capture small-scale behavior using the intrinsic structure of the real number system (as a metric space with the least-upper-bound property).
+They capture small-scale behavior using the intrinsic structure of the real number system.
 In this treatment, calculus is a collection of techniques for manipulating certain limits.
 Infinitesimals get replaced by sequences of smaller and smaller numbers, and the infinitely small behavior of a function is found by taking the limiting behavior for these sequences.
 Limits were thought to provide a more rigorous foundation for calculus, and for this reason, they became the standard approach during the 20th century.
 However, the infinitesimal concept was revived in the 20th century with the introduction of non-standard analysis and smooth infinitesimal analysis, which provided solid foundations for the manipulation of infinitesimals.

 Differential calculus

 Tangent line at (x_{0}, f(x_{0})).
 The derivative f′(x) of a curve at a point is the slope (rise over run) of the line tangent to that curve at that point.

 Differential calculus is the study of the definition, properties, and applications of the derivative of a function.
 The process of finding the derivative is called differentiation.
 Given a function and a point in the domain, the derivative at that point is a way of encoding the small-scale behavior of the function near that point.
 By finding the derivative of a function at every point in its domain, it is possible to produce a new function, called the derivative function or just the derivative of the original function.
-In formal terms, the derivative is a linear operator which takes a function as its input and produces a second function as its output.
-This is more abstract than many of the processes studied in elementary algebra, where functions usually input a number and output another number.
-For example, if the doubling function is given the input three, then it outputs six, and if the squaring function is given the input three, then it outputs nine.
-The derivative, however, can take the squaring function as an input.
-This means that the derivative takes all the information of the squaring function—such as that two is sent to four, three is sent to nine, four is sent to sixteen, and so on—and uses this information to produce another function.
-The function produced by differentiating the squaring function turns out to be the doubling function.
+Geometrically speaking, the derivative generalizes the idea of the slope of a line: it gives a way to quantify the steepness of the graph of a function, even when that graph is not a straight line.